 In this guide, we’ll show you easy-peasy ways to turn your boring balcony into a colorful, cozy spot with some great tips on How To Make A Balcony Garden!

 How To Make A Balcony Garden

-Planning and Setting up a Garden on the Balcony – Practical Tips
+1. Planning and Setting up the Balcony Garden

-If you want to make a well planned and perfect balcony garden then it is important to first chalk out a plan on paper.
+If you want to make a well-planned and perfect balcony garden, you must first chalk out a plan on paper.
 Ask yourself what your requirements are and how you want to make it.
-What type of plants you want to grow?
-Your balcony is sunny or shady and what is the size of it?
+What type of plants do you want to grow?
+Your balcony is either sunny or shady, and what is the size of it?

 Measure your balcony’s length, width, and height and draw it on paper in scale.
-This will make easier to arrange various items such as furniture, large and free-standing containers and boxes if you have a plan.
+This will make it easier to arrange various items such as furniture, large and free-standing containers, and boxes when starting out balcony gardening.

 East and West Facing Balcony

 East and west-facing balconies get good sunlight, especially in the mornings (for east-facing) and afternoons (for west-facing).

 North and South Facing Balcony